avaneev/r8brain-free-src/README.md

 signal (or the output signal if the downsampling is performed) between the low-pass filter's -3 dB point and the Nyquist frequency, and ranges from 0.5% to 45%.
 Stop-band attenuation can be specified in the range 49 to 218 decibel.
+Both transition band and stop-band attenuation affect resampler's overall speed performance.

 This SRC library also implements a much faster "power of 2" resampling (e.g.
-2X, 4X, 8X, 16X, etc. upsampling and downsampling).
+2X, 4X, 8X, 16X, 3*2X, 3*4X, 3*8X, etc. upsampling and downsampling).

 This library was tested for compatibility with [GNU C++](https://gcc.gnu.org/), [Microsoft Visual C++](https://visualstudio.microsoft.com/) and